NgoBaoDuyAnh/Personal-Project/README.md

-# Python Brute-force Script cho Lab "Hammer" (TryHackMe)
+# Python Brute-force Script for Lab "Hammer" (TryHackMe)

 ## 1. Context
 This is a Python script, which is written to automate the brute-force process in the lab **[Hammer](https://tryhackme.com/room/hammer)** on TryHackMe platform.